Jeff Ayars: Film

 Ayars' first short film during college starred Rebecca Rittenhouse and went on to screen at the Philadelphia Film Festival.
 His work has subsequently been featured at the NYC Web Fest, New York City Independent Film Festival, Manhattan Film Festival, New Filmmakers Los Angeles, Cinequest Film Festival, The Lower East Side Film Festival, and the Tribeca Film Festival.

 Ayars produced and starred in the 2019 psychological thriller feature, This Is Our Home.
 Written by Rob Harmon and directed by long-time friend and collaborator Omri Dorani, the film co-stars Simone Policano and tells the story of a struggling couple on a weekend away that takes a turn with the arrival of a mysterious child.
 The film was executive produced by former Paramount Pictures executive Inga Vainshtein Smith, known for Hardcore Henry.

 The subject of mental health is an important theme in Ayars' work.
 He was one of 75 creators selected to attend the Kindred Mind Matters mental health summit sponsored by HBO.

 Ayars is developing a romantic comedy feature film GOLD BOY that deals with the subject of mental health and is inspired by his own struggles at Cornell University.
 The film pitch was a finalist in the Yes, And Laughter Lab initiative to combine comedy and social justice sponsored by Comedy Central.

 Television

-Since 2013, Ayars has worked at Comcast NBCUniversal, and is currently working as a writer and producer for Morning Joe on MSNBC.
+From 2013 to 2025, Ayars has worked at Comcast NBCUniversal.
+From 2019 to 2025, he served as a producer for Morning Joe on MSNBC, responsible for field packages and produced behind-the-scenes featurettes on the Curb Your Enthusiasm finale, Oppenheimer, and Severance.
 He previously worked producing EPKs and promos for NBCUniversal.

-In 2022, Ayars made his network television debut as a guest star on Dick Wolf’s CBS procedural FBI: International.
+In 2022, Ayars made his network television debut as a guest star on Dick Wolf's CBS procedural FBI: International.

 Ayars has also starred in national television commercials, including a campaign for the Ad Council.
-He starred as Thomas Jefferson in the 2022 Super Bowl ad for Clickup project management software.
+He starred as Thomas Jefferson in the 2022 Super Bowl ad for ClickUp.